-Now listen to me-the frog-hopper's a bragger, And all he's told you is but empty swagger.
-Why, love you, at leaping I beat him to fits, And at the first spring jump him out of his wits.
-Were my size but a match for the elephant tall, I could clear at one bound the dome of St. Paul.
-If you watch, you can see how I first make a spring, it by coiling myself in a ring.
+THE CHEESE-HOPPER.

+W listen to me-the Frog-hopper's a bragger,

+And all he's told you is but empty swagger;

+Why, love you, at leaping I beat him to fits,

+And at the first spring jump him out of his wits.

+Were my size but a match for the elephant tall,

+I could clear at one bound the dome of St. Paul!
-I do it by coiling myself in a ring, With my mandibles I lay fast hold of my tail, Give a jerk and leave loose, and then never fail To leap at least fifty full times my own length; There Mr. Frog-hopper that's what I call strength.
-Just take up a glass and see how I am made, And you'll own that I put the frog-hopper in shade,

-Will find that I have such an elegant shape, That the very next time when your cheese-crust

-You'll be very careful and do me no harm,

-For once see me leap and your eye I shall charm.

-And now when you see me alive in a cheese,

-Let me beg that you won't eat me up if you please,

-But lay me aside, and you'll find by-and-by

-I shall turn to a very beautiful fly.

-Besides, if you eat me, I'm so very small,

-To satisfy hunger I'm no use at all;

-Spare me, pray do, then I'll give a leap,

-If into the cheese you'll again let me creep.
+If you watch, you can see how I first make a spring: I do it by coiling myself up in a ring; With my mandibles I lay fast hold of my tail, Give a jerk and leave loose, and then never fail To leap at least fifty full times my own length.
+There, Mr. Frog-hopper, that's what I call strength.
+Just take up a glass and see how I am made, And you'll own that I put the Frog-hopper in shade, Will find that I have such an elegant shape, That the very next time when your cheese-crust you scrape You'll be very careful and do me no harm, For once see me leap and your eye I shall charm.
+And now when you see me alive in a cheese, Let me beg that you won't eat me up, if you please, But lay me aside, and you'll find by-and-by I shall turn to a very beautiful fly.
+Besides, if you eat me, I'm so very small, To satisfy hunger I'm no use at all; Spare me, pray do, then I'll give a leap, If into the cheese you'll again let me creep.
+It's no joke, I can tell you, to lie very long In a cheese that is old, and rotten, and strong,